Cohen@Mushon

 Cohen@Mushon (כהן@מושון; pronounced Cohen At Mushon) are an Israeli hip hop duo comprising the rapper and record producer Michael Cohen and the actor Michael Moshonov. their musical producer and DJ is DJ Mesh.
 The rappers call themselves by the stage names "Cohen" and "Mushon" in reference to their last names, because they are both have the same first name, "Michael".

 Cohen@Mushon's musical style is influenced mainly from the international hip hop scene.
-Contrast part of the Israeli rap artists who sings protest songs.